 The Centers for Student Success

 The Centers for Student Success staff engage in a partnership with students to help them achieve their academic goals.
-The staff includes a network of full-time and part-time professionals who are specialists in writing, English as a second language, and learning disabilities.
+The staff includes a network of full-time and part-time professionals who work together to foster a supportive learning environment.

 On Demand Student Success Workshops